TWindred/mixedMessagesCodecademyPortfolioProject/README.md

 ### Project Description

-This project is designed to produce a randomly generated message whenever a user uses the program.
+This project is designed to produce a randomly generated inspirational message whenever a user uses the program.

 ### Project aims